Davis1233798/crawler_web_opener_go/implementation_plan.md

-# Implementation Plan - Remove Base VLESS Link
+# Implementation Plan - Fix SNI in VLESS IP Update

-The goal is to prevent the crawler from using the original domain-based VLESS link, which causes `connection reset by peer` errors on the remote server.
-We will modify the proxy pool to remove this link once preferred IPs are successfully fetched.
+The goal is to ensure that when we replace the VLESS address with a fetched IP, we preserve the original domain for SNI (Server Name Indication) and Host header.
+This is critical for VLESS connections behind CDNs (like Cloudflare) where the IP alone is insufficient.

 ## User Review Required
 > [!IMPORTANT]
-> This change causes the "base" VLESS link (defined in `.env`) to be removed from the active proxy pool once IPs are fetched.
-This is intended behavior to avoid using the blocked domain.
+> This change modifies how VLESS links are generated from fetched IPs.
+It explicitly adds `sni` and `host` parameters if they are missing, using the original domain from the base link.

 ## Proposed Changes

 ### Proxy Package
 #### [MODIFY] [proxy.go](file:///c:/Users/solidityDeveloper/go_projects/crawler_web_opener_go/internal/proxy/proxy.go)
-- Add `RemoveProxy(proxyStr string)` method to `MemoryProxyPool`.
-- Update `UpdateProxiesFromIPs` to call `RemoveProxy(baseLink)` after adding new proxies.
+- Update `UpdateProxiesFromIPs` method.
+- Before replacing `u.Host` with the IP, extract the original hostname.
+- Check if `sni` query parameter is present.
+If not, set it to the original hostname.
+- Check if `host` query parameter is present.
+If not, set it to the original hostname.
+- Reconstruct the URL query string.

 ## Verification Plan

 ### Automated Tests
-- None (Manual verification required as this depends on remote network conditions).
+- Create a unit test `TestUpdateProxiesFromIPs_SNI` in `proxy_test.go`.
+- Verify that a base link without `sni` gets `sni` added when an IP is injected.
+- Verify that a base link *with* `sni` preserves the existing `sni`.

 ### Manual Verification
-- The user will need to deploy the changes to the remote server.
+- Deploy to remote server.
-- Run the crawler and observe logs.
+- Run crawler and check if connection errors resolve.
-- Confirm that `[Error] ... failed to dial to ...workers.dev` stops appearing.
-- Confirm that "Removed base VLESS adapter" log appears.